DiagProf/EcuDiagSim/README.md

 At the Momant...
 Clone the repository and set the EcuDiagSim.App project as the start project in Visual Studio 2020.
 Build and launch the project.
 Don't forget.... build the project for x86 if you have a 32bit version of the D-PDU-API installed or for x64 if you have a 64bit version of the D-PDU-API installed.

-*If someone tells me how to build an application that runs without a certificate, I will publish the executable here.
-So don't hesitate to tell me how to configure this project to get an executable EXE (without the certificate hocus-pocus) out of it.*
+~~*If someone tells me how to build an application that runs without a certificate, I will publish the executable here.
+So don't hesitate to tell me how to configure this project to get an executable EXE (without the certificate hocus-pocus) out of it.*~~

+Many users wish to show their appreciation to me, and others inquire whether they can obtain an executable program.
+For these two reasons, I have decided to offer [EcuDiagSim in the Microsoft Store](https://www.microsoft.com/store/productId/9PLXKN0HNJCJ?ocid=pdpshare).
+This version supports the 32-bit version of the D-PDU-API, as it is more widely used (at least at the moment).

 After starting the application you should see this.
 Go to settings and select a VCI (I assume that you have a D-PDU-API capable VCI and everything is already installed.)